batmanlab/ICML-2023-Route-interpret-repeat/README.md

 | [`./src/scripts/completeness_scores.sh`](/src/scripts/completeness_scores.sh) | Script to estimate the completeness scores of the important concepts                                                                               |
 | [`./src/scripts/tti.sh`](/src/scripts/tti.sh)                                 | Script to perform test time interventions for the important concepts                                                                               |
 | [`./src/codebase/tti_experts.sh`](/src/scripts/tti_experts.sh)                | Script to perform test time interventions for the important concepts corresponding to only the ** harder** samples covered by the last two experts |

+## Generated Local Explanations

+We have included the instance-specific explanations per expert for each dataset in the folder [`./explanations`]( /explanations).

 ## Suggestions